Mixing is hard for triangle-free reflexive graphs: Introduction

 There are few results about the complexity of mixing for graphs.
 Recall that a graph in which every vertex has a loop is {\em reflexive} and a graph in which no vertices have loops is {\em irreflexive}.
-For irreflexive graphs, it was shown in \cite{CvdHJ09} that $\Mix(K_3)$ is $\coNP$-complete, and recently in \cite{BM20} this was extended to all odd cycles.
+For irreflexive graphs, it was shown in \cite{CvdHJ09} that $\Mix(K_3)$ is $\coNP$-complete, and recently in \cite{BM23} this was extended to all odd cycles.
 Nothing yet has been proved for reflexive graphs, but there is one basic result from the literature.
 From \cite{BW00}, we have that if a reflexive graph $H'$ dismantles to $H$, then $\bHom(G,H')$ has the same number of components as $\bHom(G,H)$ for all $G$.
 So the complexity of $\Mix(H')$ is the same as that of $\Mix(H)$.
 From this we conclude that $\Mix(H)$ is trivial for any (reflexive) dismantlable graph $H$.

 In the case of the reconfiguration problem one finds a parallel between results for reflexive graphs and irreflexive graphs, and the topological techniques used are `cleaner' in the reflexive setting, so we start there.
-The result from \cite{BM20} that $\Mix(C)$ is $\coNP$-complete for any irreflexive odd cycle $C$ suggests, through this parallel, that $\Mix(C)$ should also be $\coNP$-complete for $C$ being any reflexive cycle of girth at least $4$.
+The result from \cite{BM23} that $\Mix(C)$ is $\coNP$-complete for any irreflexive odd cycle $C$ suggests, through this parallel, that $\Mix(C)$ should also be $\coNP$-complete for $C$ being any reflexive cycle of girth at least $4$.
 Our goal was to prove this, but in doing so we found the proof could be extended, with not too much work to all triangle free reflexive graphs.

-In \cite{LNS21}, we adapted to results of Wrochna \cite{Wroch15} for irreflexive graphs to reflexive graphs, and showed that $\Recon(H)$ is polynomial time solvable (for reflexive instances) for any triangle-free reflexive graph $H$.
+In \cite{LNS21}, results of \cite{Wroch15} were adapted to reflexive graphs, and it was shown that $\Recon(H)$ is polynomial time solvable (for reflexive instances) for any triangle-free reflexive graph $H$.
 As discussed above, this yields the following corollary.

 \begin{fact} For any triangle-free reflexive graph $H$, the problem $\Mix(H)$ is in the complexity class $\coNP$. \end{fact}